libretiny-eu/libretiny/README.md

 - RTL8722DM (found in ambd_arduino)
 - and probably many more

 Different Ameba series are not compatible with each other.
-Apparently, there isn't a public SDK for AmebaZ that can support C++ properly (yet).
+Apparently, there isn't an official public SDK for AmebaZ that can support C++ properly.

 ## Arduino Core support status